 “Wilhelm Röpke (1899 –1966) was not just interested in theology, but also in history and in many other things that economists in the dominant neo-classical economic tradition normally never think about.
 Because he was knowledgeable of so many areas, he had very interesting things to say at the interface of economics and ethics, things which are still relevant today.
 But the fact that he did not fit in with mainstream economics might explain why he is not well known.

 He was, however, not without influence in his own time.
 He was exiled from Germany during the Third Reich, but became one of the architects of German’s economic recovery after WWII.
-And he was not just an academic, but also a public intellectual who wrote for example newspaper editorials to share his ideas and defend the program of postwar economic reform.
+And he was not just an academic, but also a public intellectual who wrote newspaper editorials to share his ideas and defend the program of postwar economic reform.
 His book A Humane Economy gives a good and accessible overview of his thinking and what drives him.
 There is also a freely downloadable pdf of this volume in English translation.”

 So what was in a nutshell his view on economics and markets?